drekka/Alchemic/README.md

 ## Singletons

 No matter what you are writing, you will probably need objects which are instantiated at the beginning of your app, are used by a variety of other objects, and only have a single instance.
 These are usually referred to as [Singletons](https://en.wikipedia.org/wiki/Singleton_pattern).
 There are a number of opinions amongst developers about singletons and how they should be declared and used in code.

-Alchemic's approach is to keep an instance of a singleton class in it's context and inject it where ever requested.
-It doesn't do anything to stop you creating other instances of that class outside of the context.
-However any request to Alchemic for an instance of a class that it views as a singleton will always return the same instance of that singleton.
+Alchemic's approach is to assume that builders represent a singleton by default.
+It keeps one instance of the class in it's context and injects it where ever requested.
+However it doesn't do anything to stop you creating other instances of that class outside of the context.
 To tell Alchemic that a particular class is to be treated as a singleton, use this macro in the class's implementation:

 ```objectivec
 @implementation MyClass